 ES6 Class Component

-The createDOM() method creates all necessary elements (progress container, bar, text, and buttons) and appends them to the container.
-Inline styles and class names are used for basic styling.
+createDOM()method creates all necessary elements (progress container, bar, text, and buttons) and appends them to the container.
+Inline styles and class names are used for basic styling. -

 UI Update

-The updateUI() method adjusts the progress bar's width and updates the displayed percentage.
+updateUI()method adjusts the progress bar's width and updates the displayed percentage. -

 Control Methods